thomcc/walibc/README.md

 ## License
 Public domain, as explained by [the Unlicense](./UNLICENSE).
 Failing that, the typical Rusty combo of [Apache-2.0](./LICENSE-APACHE) or [MIT](./LICENSE-MIT) is available.

+Additionally:
-Portions of `walibc` were ported from [pdclib](https://github.com/DevSolar/pdclib), which is also public domain.
+- Portions of `walibc` were ported from [pdclib](https://github.com/DevSolar/pdclib), which is also public domain.
+- The implementation of the `vsnprintf`-family of functions is taken from [`stb_sprintf`](https://github.com/nothings/stb/blob/013ac3beddff3dbffafd5177e7972067cd2b5083/stb_sprintf.h) (with some modifications).
+This is also public domain.